zlab-pub/qca_spectral_scan/README.md

 ## Usage

 Many Qualcomm chips' spectral scan feature can only cover a 40 MHz range centered at the frequency of the current Wi-Fi channel.
 Therefore, it's better to run this app with hotspot enabled and "Turn off hotspot automatically" disabled.
 The app will then periodically switch the channel of the hotspot to cover different frequency ranges.
+If enabling hotspot before launching the app doesn't work, try enabling hotspot after launching the app instead.

 This app will show a spectrogram on the screen, where brighter colors indicate higher FFT magnitudes.
 A short click on the screen will pause or resume the scanning, while a long click will show a configuration dialog.
 This app also employs a simple algorithm to detect Bluetooth transmission and estimate its strength.
 The following is a screenshot of the app in the presence of Bluetooth transmission.